Documentation

 My backtest results seem off

 Check the broker settings — commission, slippage, sizing, pyramiding, and the order-fill rules all change outcomes.
-Remember orders fill on the next bar by default, and results always include a buy-and-hold benchmark for context.
-See Strategy & Test Settings and Reading Backtest Results.
+Orders fill on the next bar by default.
+See Writing Strategies — Broker Configuration.

 The assistant changed nothing